ValeryAD/xml-json-properties/readme.md

-# Task Description
+# XML JSON PROPERTIES

+### Goals
+- Practice to work with XML marshaling and unmarshalling.
+- Practice to work with JSON serialization and deserialization.
+- Practice to work with read and write of Properties file.

+### Short description
 Your domain area is air company.
+You should implement reading/writing air company information using different sources (XML, JSON, Properties).
+You should throws required exceptions based on situation with data source processing.

+Please see readme.md  file in skeleton repository for detailed instructions.

+### Detailed description
 You will have following types of planes:

 - Military Plane.
 - Passenger Plane.